dooboolab-community/react-native-iap/README.md

 ## Breaking Changes
 * Migrated to Android X in `3.1.0`.
 Please check the [Migration Guide](#migration-guide).
+* Recommended to use `3.2.0` or above for `react-native-iap@3.0.+` users.
+  - You know should [acknowledge purchase](## Acknowledge purchase in android) with non-consumable and subscription purchase from `3.0.0`.
+See more about [acknowledgePurchase](https://developer.android.com/reference/com/android/billingclient/api/BillingClient#acknowledgepurchase).

 ## Playstore & Itunnesconnect configuration
   - Please refer to [Blog](https://medium.com/@dooboolab/react-native-in-app-purchase-121622d26b67).